AustinWise/IdentityAwareProxy-AspNetCore/README.md

 * Uses the user's email as the username.
 * Maps IAP access levels to roles.

+NOTE: currently this codebase does not completely prevent misconfigured apps from processing requests.
+Specifically JWTs for the wrong audience are accepted.
+That is, someone could capture an IAP token and forward it to this app and the request would keep processing.

+The solution is to this problem is to somehow share the same settings between the authentication handler and the middleware.

 ## TODO

 * Check the IP address of the incoming connection if possible.